Nacnano/sds-final-project/README.md

 **สาย.mu** solves these problems by creating a centralized platform that provides:

-- Accurate shrine locations with Google Maps integration
+- Accurate shrine locations with coordinate-based mapping
 - Historical background and cultural significance
 - Location-based discovery to find nearby shrines
 - Easy-to-use web interface for exploring Thailand's sacred sites